Difference-in-Differences with Compositional Changes: Difference-in-Differences

 \subsection{Bias-Variance trade-off with respect to stationarity}

-All the estimands described in Section \ref{sec::id_and_efficiency} account for compositional changes over time, and the $\tau_{dr}$ estimand \eqref{eq.dr}, based on the efficient influence function, inherit efficiency properties under our assumptions.
-As mentioned in the introduction, most DiD estimators typically assume no compositional changes \textit{a priori}.
+All the estimands described in Section \ref{sec::id_and_efficiency} account for compositional changes over time.
+As discussed the introduction, most DiD estimators typically assume no compositional changes \textit{a priori}.
 A natural question then arises: How biased would these estimators be when they erroneously rule out compositional changes?

-To tackle this question, we examine the bias of the semiparametrically efficient DiD estimator for the ATT proposed by \citet{Sant2020doubly} that excludes compositional changes.
+To tackle this question, we examine the bias of the semiparametrically efficient DiD estimator for the ATT proposed by \citet{Sant2020doubly} that rule out compositional changes.
 Before diving into this analysis, we need to introduce some additional notation and clarify the assumptions, estimands, and other aspects of \citet{Sant2020doubly}'s approach.

 First, \citet{Sant2020doubly} explicitly rules out compositional changes by relying on the following stationarity assumption.

 \begin{asm}[Stationarity] $ (D, X) \independent T.$ \end{asm}